napari/napari.github.io/tutorials/installation.md

 ## troubleshooting

-We're currently working on improving our windows support.
-Right now for some windows systems we have a known issue which we are working to resolve that causes the following error message:
+We're currently working on improving our Windows support.
+Right now for some older Windows systems we have a known issue which we are working to resolve that causes the following error message:
 ```python
 AttributeError: 'LooseVersion' object has no attribute 'version'
 ```